flipt-io/flipt/internal/server/audit/README.md

 Audit Events are pieces of data that describe a particular thing that has happened in a system.
 At Flipt, we provide the functionality of processing and batching these audit events and an abstraction for sending these audit events to a sink.

-However, if you have an idea of a sink that would be nice to receive audit events on, there are certain steps you would need to take to contribute, which is detailed below.
+If you have an idea of a sink that you would like to receive audit events on, there are certain steps you would need to take to contribute, which are detailed below.

 ## Contributing